How To Improve Warehouse Operations & Efficiency

 3. Improve Pick and Stow Routes in Your Warehouse

 One of the biggest resource consumers in warehouses is the amount of time spent by pickers moving between orders and locating product to be picked.

-You can reduce a good chunk of that overhead cost by implementing a warehouse management system.
+You can reduce a good chunk of that overhead cost by implementing a supply chain management system.
 When implemented, this system records all product data and its location in the warehouse.
 As your warehouse receives products, the system will direct where those products are placed.

-In addition, a good warehouse management system will optimize the walking path for pickers.
+In addition, a good order fulfillment system will optimize the walking path for pickers.
 Based on product variables and incoming orders, the system will provide pickers with an optimal route through the warehouse from product to product.
 This greatly reduces the time spent walking and searching for product which is a drain on budget as well as employee energy.

 Order Picking Guide: Order picking accounts for 60% of your warehouse operational costs.
-Download our guide where we compare the 3 most common picking methods and find out which method increased productivity by 50%.
+Download our guide where we compare the 3 most common order picking methods and find out which method increased productivity by 50%.